manishroy09/Javascript/js.md

 -- select first node only
 -- use to select node where we will note have to use indexing

-// attritutes -- behaviour of tags or relation
+// attritutes -- behaviour of tags or additional properties

+// 23rd jan 2025
+.Array--- it is a collection of multiple type of data in javascript .
+. it is denoted by square bracket
+. it is in on ordered (indexing-- positinig of data)
+. for of loop - take one by one element from array.